DANCER & Choreographer

 "So, you're a dancer?
 That's unusual."

 People say this to me a lot!
-They see me writing articles or crafting marketing plans and they wonder how those things could have anything in common with dance.
+They see me writing copy and doing content marketing and wonder how those things could have anything in common with dance.

 But growing up a dancer teaches a number of important lessons that translate into many different situations.
 Dancers learn how to listen to corrections and adapt them to their own bodies and circumstances.
 They know how to tell stories, how the quiet moments and the loud ones add up to an engaging whole.
 Dancers are eternal students.
 They never assume they know everything about a subject, but instead understand there's always something new to learn.
 They work long and hard, because they understand success can only come through discipline.